 void push_front(value_type val);

-- val: New value to be added in the beginning.
+- val: Fresh value to include at the start.

-- Return value: It does not return any value.
+- Output: It does not yield any result.

 C++ Deque push_front Simple Example

-Let us take a simple example to illustrate the deque push_front function in C++.
+Let's consider a basic scenario to demonstrate the deque push_front operation in C++.

 Example